Zooz/predator/docs/devguide/docs/webhooks.md

 ### TEAMS
 Webhooks can be sent in as a Microsoft Teams message to any Teams channel with a proper incoming webhook URL.

+### TEAMS
+Webhooks can be sent in as a Discord message to any Teams channel with a proper incoming webhook URL.

 ## Example
 A global webhook created in Slack format that will invoke a message to the configured Slack channel's URL on every test run that's in the following phases: